 The department/program approves the dissertation for distribution by submitting an Application for Dissertation Defense to GSAS at least two weeks prior to the planned defense date.
 Per GSAS policy, students must be continuously registered up to and including the semester in which they distribute.
 Please review the registration requirements for distribution.

 The final dissertation should be distributed to the examiners either in digital format or printed on paper, depending on the preference of the individual examiners.
 The dissertation must be complete, including bibliography, footnotes, abstract, and table of contents, and should conform to the norms of the student's field.
-If the dissertation is distributed on paper, the copies should be neat, without lengthy ink insertions or corrections.
+The Dissertation Office does not examine distribution copies for compliance with formatting.